2449 Rayburn HOB

-F. James Sensenbrenner, Jr., (Jim), represents the Fifth Congressional District of Wisconsin.
-The Fifth District includes parts of Milwaukee, Dodge and Waukesha counties, and all of Washington and Jefferson counties.
+F. James Sensenbrenner, Jr. (Jim) represents the Fifth Congressional District of Wisconsin, which includes parts of Milwaukee, Dodge, and Waukesha counties, and all of Washington and Jefferson counties.

 Jim was born in Chicago and later moved to Wisconsin with his family.
 He graduated from the Milwaukee Country Day School and did his undergraduate studies at Stanford University, where he majored in political science.
-He then earned his law degree at the University of Wisconsin-Madison in 1968.
+He later earned his law degree at the University of Wisconsin-Madison.

-After serving ten years in the Wisconsin State Legislature, Jim ran for a U.S. House seat and was elected in November, 1978.
-He has been reelected since 1980.
+After serving ten years in the Wisconsin State Legislature, Jim ran for the United States House of Representatives and was elected in November 1978.

-Throughout his public life, Jim has been at the forefront of efforts to preserve the sanctity of life, eliminate wasteful government spending and protect the interests of American taxpayers.
-He has regularly been cited by the National Taxpayers Union as one of the most fiscally responsible House Members and is well known for completing his financial disclosure forms down to the penny.
+Throughout his public life, Jim has been at the forefront of efforts to preserve the sanctity of life, eliminate wasteful government funding spending, and protect the interests of American taxpayers.
+He has regularly been cited by the National Taxypayers Union as one of the most fiscally responsible House Members and is well known for completing his financial disclosure forms down to the penny.

 Recently, Jim has been a leader in the bipartisan, bicameral push to reform America’s broken criminal justice system.
 From his sponsorships of the Due Process Act and the Second Chance Reauthorization Act, Jim’s efforts have focused on changing the way evidence is collected and analyzed, defending innocent Americans against a bloated criminal code, and protecting citizens’ property rights.